i-omgautam/ngrok-termux/README.md

-Demoing an app at a hackathon without deploying Developing any services which consume webhooks (HTTP callbacks) by allowing you to replay those requests Debugging and understanding any web service by inspecting the HTTP traffic Running networked services on machines that are firewalled off from the internet
+Demoing an app at a hackathon without deploying Developing any services which consume webhooks (HTTP callbacks) by allowing you to replay those requests Debugging and understanding any web service by inspecting the HTTP traffic Running networked services on machines that are firewalled off from the internet.

+Project by Om Gautam